tc39/proposal-intl-extend-timezonename/README.md

 | locode | V | uslax |  |
 | id | VV	| America/Los_Angeles |  |

+Note: Frank would like not to support locode nor id.

 ## To be deleted ...
   3.  ["How to write a good explainer"][explainer] explains how to make a good first impression.